-[Refer to: AC020 - Outside Employment, AC050 - Conflict of Interest, AD090 - Acquisition of Goods and Services and TSML policy No. 001- Director and Employee Code of Conduct Policy, TSML policy No. 008 - Consumption of Alcohol Policy]
+[Refer to: Transit Police policies AC020 - Outside Employment, AC050 - Conflict of Interest, AD050 - Acquisition of Goods and Services; TSML policy No. 001 - Director and Employee Code of Conduct, TSML policy No. 008 - Consumption of Alcohol; and TransLink Enterprise - Charitable Donations Policy]